 Why Use Excel Gantt Chart Templates?

-If you are managing a simple project, Excel Gantt chart templates are a wonderful.
+If you are managing a simple project, Excel Gantt chart templates are wonderful.
 They save time, money, and let you jump right into your project.

 If you’re a PhD student submitting your thesis plan to your adviser, being able to put together a Gantt chart quickly, and for free, is a big help!
 If you’re plotting out a private side project, you can avoid the task management SaaS options and their costs with an online search.
 Maybe you need to slap together a Gantt chart for a presentation somewhere, and it’s more of a progress report than a project plan.
-Presto – a few clicks, some data entry, and your presentation is good to go.
+Presto – a few clicks, some data entry, and your presentation are good to go.

 If this describes you and your need for a Gantt chart, stop reading here.
 Download this Gantt Chart template, use it, and live happily forever after.
 If it doesn’t, keep reading.